 One may be able to come up with many reasons why adopting an adult should be allowed.
-Which brings to mind the question, can an adult be adopted?
+This brings to mind the question, can an adult be adopted?

-There are many reasons why an adult may be adopted, and it happens more often that you might think.
+There are many reasons why an adult may be adopted, and it happens more often than you might think.

 Let’s dive into the most common reasons why an adult may be adopted.

 Why Do Adults Want to Be Adopted?